wyld3rbit/wyld3rbit.github.io/about.md

 #10xEngineeringLeader #AIAllTheThings #eacc

 <span style="font-size:0.5em;">
-    * This page was summarized by open-source LLMs using manually authored content.
+    * This page was summarized by open-source LLMs using manually authored original content.
 </span>